Mabel's Strange Predicament

-Mabel's Strange Predicament is a 1914 American film starring Mabel Normand and Charles Chaplin, notable for being the first film for which Chaplin donned the costume of The Tramp, although his appearance in the costume in Kid Auto Races at Venice was released first.
+Mabel's Strange Predicament is a 1914 American short silent comedy film starring Mabel Normand and Charles Chaplin, notable for being the first film for which Chaplin donned the costume of The Tramp, although his appearance in the costume in Kid Auto Races at Venice was released first.
 The film was directed by Normand and produced by Mack Sennett.

 Plot

-An inebriated Charlie annoys several hotel guest while sitting in the lobby.
+An inebriated Charlie annoys several hotel guests while sitting in the lobby.
 In her hotel room, Mabel is playfully tossing a ball to her dog.
 The noise disturbs Alice who occupies the room across the hall from Mabel.
 She informs Chester that she is going to the lobby to make a complaint to the manager.
 Not long after Alice leaves her room, Mabel accidentally locks herself out of her room while wearing only pajamas.
 Charlie happens by and tries to woo her.
 Mabel flees in embarrassment and eventually enters Alice and Chester's room to hide.
 Mabel crawls under the bed.
 Mabel's beau, Harry, brings a bouquet of flowers to Mabel and has a bellhop unlock her room.
 Finding Mabel absent, Harry decides to wait for her in the room occupied by his friends—Chester and Alice!
-When Harry finds Mable hiding under Chester's bed, he assumes the worst and starts a fight with Chester.
+When Harry finds Mabel hiding under Chester's bed, he assumes the worst and starts a fight with Chester.
 Alice returns and, upon seeing Mabel, also assumes the worst and starts a fight with her husband.
 By the movie's end, Harry and Mabel have reconciled, but Alice and Chester have escalated their fight.